 Poor nutrition in the elderly can result in a number of complications, including weight and muscle loss, reduced mobility, infections, and poor skin integrity.
 These complications increase the risk of residents developing pressure injuries and wounds.
 Nutrition plays an essential role in wound healing, and should be considered as a fundamental part of wound management in aged care.
-Poor nutrition before or during the wound healing process may delay healing and impair wound strength, making it more prone to breakdown.

 When the body sustains a wound, requirements for protein and calories are higher than usual while the body is replacing old injured tissue with new tissue.
 The effects of a wound can be pronounced, even if the wound is small!
 If the body is not getting the nutrients it needs during the healing process, it can go into a state of malnutrition.
 The following nutrients are essential for wound healing in the elderly: